- » Account Request

 We encourage you to report any activities that you feel meet these incident criteria.
 It is our policy to keep any information specific to your systems confidential.

 Security threats are heavily focused on exploiting vulnerabilities in common operating systems and applications.
 One of the most important ways to keep your information safe is to ensure your operating system, browser, and other widely-used applications such as Adobe's Acrobat Reader are kept up-to-date (as well as your antivirus).
-You can also take advantage of the campus-wide license for the free use of Sophos Antivirus on personal systems (requires HSU login).

 Note: Your computer will need to have the latest patches installed for Windows and Macintosh systems, as well as up-to-date antivirus definitions, in order to connect to the HSU wireless network.

 "Protected information" (sometimes called Personally-Identifiable Information, or PII) is an umbrella term for information that is linked to an individual person's identity.
 This information can be used to facilitate identity theft:

 Universities in particular have become attractive targets for hackers because of the freedom with which information is exchanged in an educational environment.
 Humboldt State University, like other institutions, is legally required to be vigilant and proactive in the protection of PII that's been entrusted to us.

 If you have questions about information security, please click on the appropriate email address below to send a message to the information security team: